kaptsov/litres-downloader/README.md

 $ ./test.py
 ```

+Script will ask you the actual book url, after you press Читать button.
+Copy it from browser and paste.

-The book will be saved into final_book.pdf file.
+The book will be saved into [book_name].pdf file.

 ## Requirements